 Get the right Debt Management Planner

-When you submit a debt consolidation loan request form on this website, your enquiry will be immediately transferred to one of the over 1000 advisers registered on our financial services specialist panel.
+When you submit a debt consolidation loan request form on this website, we will use your answers to match your enquiry with a licensed adviser from our broker referral panel.

 Personal Advice

-Febt Consolidation Australia does not provide personal financial advice or credit assistance directly.
-All enquiries, including quote comparisons, credit assistance and any form of personal advice, are provided by a licensed specialist broker or lender, selected from our Australia-wide referral partner network, who will communicate with you directly after you submit a quote request.
+Debt Consolidation Australia does not provide personal financial advice or credit assistance directly.
+All enquiries, including quote comparisons, credit assistance and any form of personal advice, are handled by a licensed broker or lender with experience in debt consolidation, selected from our Australia-wide referral partner network, who will communicate with you directly after you submit a quote request.

 Broker Matching

-A specialist Finance Broker or Lender will be assigned to your enquiry based on your location, specific requirements and your personal circumstances, as identified from the answers you provide in your debt consolidation quote request.
+A licensed finance broker or lender with experience in debt consolidation will be assigned to your enquiry based on your location, specific requirements and your personal circumstances, as identified from the answers you provide in your debt consolidation quote request.
 For this reason, it is important that you provide complete and accurate answers when you submit your enquiry.

 Free service